icedream/remarkable-unsplash/README.md

 Simple script to update the suspended screen with a random image from Unsplash[^unsplash].

+## Known caveats

+The script takes a minute to run on default settings due to its use of ImageMagick for processing.
+This is fine for the intended use-case of running this in the background at a schedule.
+But you can choose to disable certain processing features (see Configuration section, specifically `SUSPENDED_DITHER` and `SUSPENDED_REMAP_PALETTE`).

+The script also currently prints a warning `RGB color space not permitted on grayscale PNG` which can be ignored.
+This will be fixed later.

 ## Configuration

 The script will check for a configuration file `config.env` which is loaded as a